 Academic entry qualification overview

-We normally expect students to have a Second class honours degree or its overseas equivalent.
+We normally expect students to have an upper-second class honours degree or its overseas equivalent.

 An overall grade of 6.5 in IELTS is required with 6.5 in writing and no skill below 6.0 or 93+ in the TOEFL iBT with a minimum writing score of 22 and no skill below 20.

 If you have obtained a different qualification, please check our English language requirements to ensure that it is accepted and equivalent to the above requirements.